arenaxr/arena-docs/content/overview/localization.md

 script to the scene being viewed in virtual reality.

-First, if you have not done so already, follow the instructions in the Python setup and install the ARENA-py library.
+First, if you have not done so already, follow the instructions in the Python setup and install the arena-py library.

 ```bash
 pip3 install arena-py